SovereignCloudStack/standards/Standards/scs-0104-v1-standard-images.md

    matches the regular expression given via `name_scheme`.
 2. If the status is `recommended`, then at least one image SHOULD be present whose name matches the regular expression given via `name_scheme`.
-3. For any image whose name matches the regular expression given via `name_scheme`, its `image_source` property MUST start with one of the prefixes given via `source`.
+3. Regardless of the status:
-   Note that this is enforced regardless of the status.
+   for any image whose name matches the regular expression given via `name_scheme`, its `image_source` property MUST start with one of the prefixes given via `source`.

 ## Full example